This job is sometimes referred to by alternative titles

 Youth workers usually earn

-Many youth workers work part time, volunteer, or receive payment for expenses only.
+Many youth workers do part-time hours.
+Some do part or all of their job as volunteers, or receive payment for expenses only.

 What you will do